tjg184/herdr-worktree/README.md

 - `prefix+shift+g` - Open the worktree picker
 - Type to filter branches
 - `alt+r` - Toggle remote branches
-- `enter` - Select existing or create new branch
+- `enter` - Select an existing worktree or branch
+- Select `New worktree...`, then enter a branch name, `pr:123`, `mr:123`, or a pull/merge request URL
-- `esc` - Cancel and close
+- `esc` - Cancel; while entering a new worktree, return to the picker
+- `prefix+shift+x` - Confirm removal of the focused non-primary worktree